emilc-jpg/emilc-jpg.github.io/README.md

-# Emily Chen Homepage
+# Homepage

-Houses links to all respositories and projects I have done over the years.
+Home site configurations as well as links to all respositories and projects I have done over the years.